opencord/cord/docs/quickstarts.md

-# Quickstarts
+# Quickstart

-The section provides a short list of essential commands that can be used to deploy CiaB and a physical.
+This section provides a short list of essential commands that can be used to deploy CORD-in-a-Box and a physical POD.

 >NOTE: Looking for the full Cord-in-a-Box (CiaB) installation guide?
 You can find it [here](install_ciab.md).

 >NOTE: Looking for the full physical pod installation guide?
 You can find it [here](install_pod.md).

-## Common step (both for CiaB and physical POD)
+## Common Step (for both CiaB and a Physical POD)
 <pre><code>cd ~ && \
 wget https://raw.githubusercontent.com/opencord/cord/{{ book.branch }}/scripts/cord-bootstrap.sh && \
 chmod +x cord-bootstrap.sh && \